Tooth Extraction (Possible Complications) At Shen Dental in Vancouver

 Dry Socket?

-Dry socket causes a throbbing intense pain that shots up towards the ear.
+Dry socket causes throbbing, intense pain that shoots up towards the ear.
 It usually occurs 2 or more days after the extraction and can last 5-10 days.

 How to avoid dry socket?